-Council is planning to upgrade Graham Road, Morayfield to a four lane cross section between Lomandra Drive and the northern intersection of Hargrave Street (Hargrave Street forms a crescent intersecting with Graham Road twice).
+Council will upgrade Graham Road, Morayfield to a 4-lane cross section between Lomandra Drive and the northern intersection of Hargrave Street.
 The purpose of this upgrade is to improve safety for all road users and to accommodate future traffic growth.

 - traffic signals at the intersections of Laver Street, Glenwood Drive and Lomandra Drive, including separated turn-lanes and pedestrian activated crossings

-- a four lane cross section (two traffic lanes in each direction) for consistency with the remainder of Graham Road
+- a 4-lane cross section (two traffic lanes in each direction) for consistency with the remainder of Graham Road

 Lomandra Drive intersection ‘Black Spot’